 University is about more than just preparing for a career.
-It's about opening the door to incredible opportunities and helping you grow, at any age, regardless of your background or circumstances.
+It's about access to incredible opportunities and helping you grow – no matter what your age, background, or circumstances.

-The University of Tasmania's scholarships and prizes program includes state, national and international sponsored programs.
-We offer more than 400 scholarships across all areas of study.
+We offer a range of scholarships across all areas of study.
 You can even apply for multiple scholarships in one easy application.

-The Government pays your fees directly to us, and you only need to start paying them back when you earn a certain amount.
-For more information, head to the Australian Government StudyAssist website.
+The Government pays your HELP loan fees directly to us, and you only need to start paying them back to the Government when you earn a certain amount.
+For more information, head to Australian Government StudyAssist.

 What fees to pay